centreon/centreon-documentation/versioned_docs/version-22.04/monitoring/discovery/hosts-discovery.md

 Some discovery jobs can be edited:

-- if you have set the job to **Automatic analysis** and you have selected **Update existing hosts** at step 5 of the wizard, you can edit and rerun the job: the results of the job will be updated.
+- if you have set the job to **Automatic analysis** and you have selected **Update existing hosts** at step 5 of the wizard, you can edit and rerun the job: the hosts linked to the job will be updated.
 To rerun the job, go to page **Configuration > Hosts > Discovery**, hover over the job and then click **Force execution**.
-- a job set to **Manual analysis** whose hosts are already monitored will not be updated if it is edited and run again.
+- If a job is set to **Manual analysis** and its hosts are already monitored, then editing and running the job again will have no effect.

 1. On the **Configuration > Hosts > Discovery** page, click on the discovery job you want.
 A panel appears on the right.